commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.

 # 03/04/2017
+* You now get a list of all users in the lobby when you join the lobby, leave a room or leave a game.
 * Didn't notice that different type cards have different fusion costs.
 Changed the costs accordingly.
 * Cleaned the big match code a bit.
 * Fixed a bug where only the first 22 rooms were shown in the lobby.